tseemann/abricate/README.md

 # ABRicate

 Mass screening of contigs for antimicrobial resistance or virulence genes.
-It comes bundled with *five* databases: Resfinder, CARD, ARG-ANNOT, NCBI and VFDB !
+It comes bundled with *six* databases:
+Resfinder, CARD, ARG-ANNOT, NCBI, PlasmidFinder and VFDB !

 ## Is this the right tool for me?